dcsoft-yyf/JIEJIE.NET/README.md

     return msg;
 }
 ```
-At there,the code `var str = "JieJie.NET Options:HiddenAllocationCallStack";";` do nothing, just let JieJie.NET know this is a key method, need to change, the value is case sensitive.
+At there,the code `var str = "JieJie.NET Options:+allocationcallstack";";` do nothing, just let JieJie.NET know this is a key method, need to change, the value is case sensitive.
 <br/>My tool can change this call stack to this:
 ```
 mscorlib!System.String.CtorCharArray( char[] )